 Compare offers between your current bank (which could cut you slack if you are a solid customer), traditional brick-and-mortars, online banks, community banks, credit unions, and online lenders, such as Rocket Loans, LendingClub, and SoFi.

-Some online lenders can run a soft credit check and offer prequalification on a personal loan.
-It’s no guarantee that you’ll get a loan, but it does make it easier to get a sense of whether you’ll be approved.
-To prequalify for a loan, you’ll need to have a good credit history, income, and little debt.
+Some online lenders will run a soft credit check and offer prequalification (or pre-approval) on a personal loan.
+It’s no guarantee that you’ll get a loan, but it does make it easier to get a sense of whether you’ll be approved, as you won’t have to go through a hard credit check (which dings your credit score and can stay on your credit report for up to two years).
+To prequalify for a loan, you’ll need to have a good credit history, income, and a low debt-to-income ratio.

 Loan terms will differ between lenders, so keep an eye out on these must-haves and nice-to-haves.
 If part of an offer is unclear, you are well within your right to ask for clarification or negotiate better terms.